 I’ve compiled a small but significant list of the essentials which I’ve found to be the very basics of achieving any goal in life.

-Therefore, it’s useful to keep them in mind at any occasion and revisit these from time to time just to make sure you don’t get off the right track.
+Therefore, it’s useful to keep all of them in mind whatever the occasion is, and revisit this list from time to time just to make sure you don’t get off the right track.

 Without further ado – here’s a list of the most important assets you must have in place to achieve your goals.